rancher/rancher.github.io/os/configuration/storage/index.md

 write_files:
   # /opt/rancher/bin/start.sh is executed on start before User Docker starts
-  # /etc/rc.local is also executed on start but not guarenteed to be ran before User Docker
+  # /etc/rc.local is also executed on start but not guaranteed to be ran before User Docker
   - path: /opt/rancher/bin/start.sh
     permissions: "0755"
     owner: root